hyperledger/identus-cloud-agent/docs/docusaurus/dids/update.md

 ## Future work

 The example only shows the case of a successful update.
-In case of failure, PRISM Agent will provide the capability to retrieve the low-level operation status and failure detail in the future.
+In case of failure, PRISM agent will provide the capability to retrieve the low-level operation status and failure detail in the future.